Tampa Real Estate Attorney / Foreclosure & Estate Planning Lawyer

 Most of the disputes we handle involve rule violations, accrued fines, rule variance applications/appeals and foreclosures.

 A Boundary is a line that divides two real properties.
 Disputes arise from boundary rights and duties with respect to neighboring or abutting property owners, who either fail to abide by their duties or abuse their rights.
-If you have a boundary dispute please click here for more information.
+If you have a boundary dispute please click here for more information or call our office at (813) 314-2475 for a free initial consultation.

 A title defect is an error or omission on a deed that prevents a title from being fully marketable.
 A title defect or a cloud on title is a roadblock that must be overcome in order to get a clean title.
 For more information on title defects please click here.